geo-smart/snowcover/README.md

 # High spatio-temporal mapping of snowcover

 Mapping snow cover is crucial for a multitude of reasons, including its role in climate research, water resource management, flood forecasting, agricultural planning, energy generation, transportation, infrastructure maintenance, and recreation.
 In this project we will be using HLS (Harmonized Landsat Sentinel) data to map snowcover.
 Using HLS data to map snow cover can be an effective and valuable approach.
 HLS data combines observations from the Landsat and Sentinel satellite systems, providing high-quality and frequently updated imagery of the Earth's surface.
-Combining data from both Landsat and Sentinel satellites in the HLS dataset provides the advantages of both systems.
-Landsat offers high spatial resolution, while Sentinel provides more frequent revisits.
-This fusion enhances the accuracy and timeliness of snow cover mapping.
-Here's how HLS we will use it for snow cover mapping:
+Combining data from both Landsat and Sentinel satellites in the HLS dataset is advantageous as Landsat offers high spatial resolution, while Sentinel provides more frequent revisits.
+Here's how we will use HLS in deep learning project for snow cover mapping:

 1. **Multi-Spectral Bands:** HLS data includes various spectral bands that are sensitive to different surface properties.
 These bands can be utilized to distinguish between snow-covered and snow-free areas.
 The reflectance in the visible and near-infrared bands can help identify snow due to its high reflectivity in these regions.
 We will use a subset of bands.